 The Barnard Center for Infant Mental Health and Development supports the professional development of interdisciplinary infant and early childhood practitioners and conducts research related to infant and early childhood mental health.
 It consists of three divisions:

 - Dissemination: Nursing Child Assessment Training Programs (NCAST), which is being renamed Parent-Child Relationship Programs, is now formally part of the Barnard Center and operates as the center’s dissemination arm.

 - Workforce development: As the go-to resource for workforce development and training, the center serves those professionals who work with families every day and provide services to support the care and well-being of young children.

 Infant mental health courses at the University of Washington

 The School of Nursing offers opportunities for learning through several courses in Infant and Early Childhood Mental Health.
-These opportunities are open to UW graduate students and non-degree seeking students with graduate non-matriculated (GNM) status.
+These opportunities are open to UW graduate students and non-degree seeking students with non-matriculated (NM) status.

 About infant mental health